JuantMartinez17/TheMovieVerse/README.md

 9. [License](#license)

 ## Description
-Esta es una aplicación web desarrollada como parte de mi portafolio profesional, con el objetivo de demostrar mis habilidades en desarrollo web utilizando una arquitectura moderna y tecnologías populares.
+This is a web application developed as part of my professional portfolio, aiming to demonstrate my web development skills using modern architecture and popular technologies.

 ## Features
-- **Arquitectura Modular MVC**: La aplicación está estructurada utilizando el patrón MVC para mantener un código limpio, mantenible y escalable.
+- **Modular MVC Architecture**: The application is structured using the MVC pattern to maintain clean, maintainable, and scalable code.
-- **Backend con Express.js y Node.js**: El backend está desarrollado con Express.js y Node.js, proporcionando una API RESTful para la comunicación con el frontend.
+- **Backend with Express.js and Node.js**: The backend is developed with Express.js and Node.js, providing a RESTful API for frontend communication.
-- **Validaciones con Zod**: Utilizo Zod para realizar validaciones de datos en el backend, asegurando que la entrada del usuario sea correcta y consistente.
+- **Validations with Zod**: I use Zod for data validations in the backend, ensuring user input is correct and consistent.
-- **Frontend con React.js**: El frontend está desarrollado con React.js, lo que permite una interfaz de usuario interactiva, modular y eficiente.
+- **Frontend with React.js**: The frontend is developed with React.js, allowing for an interactive, modular, and efficient user interface.
-- **Autenticación y Autorización (si aplica)**: Implementación de un sistema de autenticación básico utilizando tokens JWT para garantizar la seguridad de los usuarios.
+- **Authentication and Authorization (if applicable)**: Implementation of a basic authentication system using JWT tokens to ensure user security.
-- **API RESTful**: La aplicación expone endpoints RESTful para interactuar con los recursos de la aplicación.
+- **RESTful API**: The application exposes RESTful endpoints to interact with application resources.
-- **Gestión de Errores**: Se han implementado controles adecuados para manejar errores en el backend y mejorar la experiencia del usuario.
+- **Error Management**: Proper controls have been implemented to handle errors in the backend and improve user experience.

 ## Technologies Used
 ### Backend